abachuk/serverless-graphql-api/README.md

 The following mutations are available in this example.

 #### createAuthor()
-Create an artist providing the first and last name as arguments.
+Create an author providing the first and last name as arguments.
 The id will be a generated uuid.
 ```graphql
 mutation {
   createAuthor(first_name: "Agent", last_name: "Smith") {